Delegate real work to AI. Stay accountable for the result.

 Empirical basis

-Three peer-reviewed studies establish why behavioral alignment alone cannot substitute for structural constraints, and why an audit trail the agent authors itself is insufficient.
+Five peer-reviewed studies establish why behavioral alignment alone cannot substitute for structural constraints, and why an audit trail the agent authors itself is insufficient.
 Two independent governance sources confirm that trail existence is now legally mandated, and that the field has no equivalent standard for measuring whether the reasoning in that trail is genuine.

 EU AI Act - High-Risk AI Obligations